Creating a Smart Chain on a Single Node

 **Test komodo-cli**

-To interact with this first daemon, use a komodo-cli
+To interact with this first daemon, use a `komodo-cli` command as follows.

 Create a directory on your machine for the second daemon.